Tandy 5000 MC: Development and release

 Tandy Corporation announced the 5000 MC on April 21, 1988, a little over one year after IBM announced the PS/2 line as their means of introducing the Micro Channel architecture.
 MCA was IBM's attempt at reclaiming the market share for PCs that they had lost to the compatibles industry.
 The industry thrived because of the open standard of the IBM PC's Industry Standard Architecture (ISA) bus; by contrast, IBM heavily enforced their patents on Micro Channel to interested third-party vendors such as Tandy.
 The 5000 MC was the second third-party MCA computer announced to the public, four days after Dell Computer Corporation announced two such MCA-compatible computers.
 However, Tandy beat Dell to market with the 5000 MC for the first MCA-compatible computer when they shipped the first units out in the last week of July 1988.
 The 5000 MC's compatibility with Micro Channel was achieved through a five-chip chipset released by Intel, the 82310 family.
 Tandy's announcement of the 5000 MC marked the first public disclosure of the existence of this chipset, with the 5000 MC also being the first publicly released product to implement it.

 Following Tandy's purchase of Grid Systems in 1988, Tandy resold the 5000 MC as the Grid DESK-386mc (or simply Grid 386mc).
 The 386mc (along with the simultaneously announced, ISA-based Grid DESK-286is) was the first desktop computer offered by Grid, who previously designed only laptops and portable computers.

 Tandy sold the 5000 MC through their Radio Shack retail locations, as well as their Tandy and Grid direct sales channels.
 Tandy also offered the 5000 MC via monthly lease to commercial buyers.
 The 5000 MC initially retailed for US$8499, for a system equipped with 2 MB of RAM.
 The 5000 MC sold very poorly, according to The New York Times, who interpreted Tandy's own comments in the press as showing "open contempt" for the system and its Micro Channel architecture.
-John V. Roach, Tandy's CEO at the time, quipped in early August: "I don't think it's been disappointing at all.
+John V. Roach, Tandy's CEO at the time, quipped less than a month after its release: "I don't think it's been disappointing at all.
 I'm surprised anybody at all would want it".